Pour-Over Will (England & Wales)

 A valid pour-over will for England and Wales must satisfy the formal requirements of the Wills Act 1837 and must contain several key elements.

 The first essential element is the declaration that the document is the testator's last Will and Testament and that it revokes all previous Wills and codicils.
-This ensures that there is no ambiguity about which Will takes effect at death.
+This confirms that there is no ambiguity about which Will takes effect at death.

 The second element is the appointment of an executor.
 The executor is the person responsible for obtaining the Grant of Probate, collecting the assets of the estate, paying debts, funeral expenses, and taxes, and transferring the residuary estate to the trustees of the trust.
 The executor is often the same person as the trustee, but they can be different people.